hughbarney/femto/docs/flisp.md

 programming language.
 It is used as extension language for the [Femto](https://github.com/hughbarney/femto) text editor.

+*fLisp* is a Lisp-1 interpreter with Scheme like lexical scoping, tailcall optimization and other Scheme influences.

 *fLisp* originates from [Tiny-Lisp by matp](https://github.com/matp/tiny-lisp) (pre 2014), was integrated into [Femto](https://github.com/hughbarney/femto) by Hugh Barney (pre 2016)